taufikhdyt18/apppantaucuan/README.md

-## Copyright © 2024 PantauCuan.
+## Copyright © 2024.
 All rights reserved.